 Partners for Justice is transforming public defenders into a robust network of dynamic, people-centered service centers to reduce incarceration, increase equity, and positively impact the lives of those harmed by cycles of incarceration, poor health, and poverty.
-Since 2018 they have connected thousands of people with stabilizing services and eliminated an estimated 4,000+ years of jail and prison time.
+Since 2018 they have connected thousands of people with stabilizing services and eliminated an estimated 4,600+ years of jail and prison time, compared to maximum exposure.

-Our team has saved clients an estimated 1,460,000 days (4,000 years) of incarceration, yielding millions of dollars in potential taxpayer savings
+Our team has saved clients an estimated 1,679,000 days (4,600 years) of incarceration, compared to maximum exposure, yielding millions of dollars in potential taxpayer savings

 Dignity and Connection